Qv2ray/qv2ray.github.io/docs/en/getting-started/step1.md

 # Step 1: Getting Qv2ray Distribution

 To get started with Qv2ray, you should first obtain a release of Qv2ray.
+We offer many distribution methods, you can choose according to your preference.

 ## GitHub Release Binary File